philipwfowler/tbparse/README.md

 The package comes with a simple script called `gemucator-run.py` that shows how it works.
 All these examples are for TB.

 First, let's see what happens when we give it an amino acid mutation (which has to be, be definition, in the coding sequence of a gene).
+Note - the below positions are 0-indexed, which is the normal python way of doing things.
+To convert this to a genome position for e.g. Artemis or another genome browser, you should add 1.

 ```
 > gemucator-run.py --mutation rpoB_S450L